Juntos Facilitator Training

-Cost is $100 per participant and includes program materials, lunch, and refreshments.
+Cost: $200 per participant and includes program materials and refreshments

 Per person cost includes facilitator curriculum, refreshments, and meals.
 Cost varies by location and local sponsorship.
 Individuals are responsible for their own overnight accommodations and transportation to and from the hotel.